ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/commands/documents/how-to/get-document-metadata-only.dotnet.markdown

-# Commands : Documents : How to Get Document Metadata Only
+# Commands: Documents: How to Get Document Metadata Only

 **GetDocumentsCommand** can be used to retrieve the metadata of documents.